-- Hold this for 3 seconds, and repeat 10 times on each side.
+- Hold this for three seconds, and repeat 10 times on each side.

-- Sit on the ground with your legs stretched directly in front of you, toes pointed towards the ceiling.
+- Sit on the ground with your legs stretched directly in front of you, toes pointed toward the ceiling.

 - Slowly lean forward and reach for your toes.
 Don’t worry if you can’t touch your feet — just reach until you feel a stretch down the back of your legs.

-- Hold for 30 seconds and repeat 3 times, trying to get a little further each time.
+- Hold for 30 seconds and repeat three times, trying to get a little further each time.

 Always consult your doctor before starting a new exercise program.
 Never perform exercises to the point of pain.
 If an exercise causes an increase in pain, stop immediately and seek assistance.

 The goal of these exercises is to increase stability in the lumbar spine, and minimize pain during daily activities.